-How the Police Proved Their Debut Was No Fluke on ‘Reggatta de Blanc’
+How the Police Proved They Were No Fluke on ‘Reggatta de Blanc’

 Just to let you know that they weren't messing around with their debut album, Outlandos d'Amour, the Police followed it up less than a year later with more of the same – but with catchier songs and a better sense of where they, and their music, were heading.